 Current IB History Papers

-These are the best IB History past papers available for you to study from.
+Additionally, we've found these IB History past papers available for you to study from.
 They are from 2017 and follow the same format as current IB History exams, so you can be sure they'll be close to what you actually see for your own paper.
+Because they're not on the official IB site, however, we urge you to use these with caution.

 Alan O'Rourke / Flickr